-Feel free to collaborate with other internal and external teams to get the best of product knowledge.
+Feel free to collaborate with other internal and external teams to get the best product knowledge.

-The marketing can be done via either traditional method, including the newspapers & print media or digitally by using social media channels, website, email marketing, video marketing & PPC ads.
+The marketing can be done via either traditional method, including the newspapers & print media, or digitally by using social media channels, websites, email marketing, video marketing & PPC ads.

 To maximize ROI, you must integrate all possible channels, including traditional methods too.
 You can outsource some of your work, but never forget to analyze your marketing strategies.

-Although quality and after-sales service play a significant role in gaining & retaining customers, the price is a very sensitive point in the marketing which lures most customers to buy your products or services.
+Although quality and after-sales service play a significant role in acquiring and retaining customers, the price is a very sensitive point in the marketing that lures most customers to buy your products or services.

-Another point is price determination, which mainly consists of R&D cost, overall manufacturing expenses, marketing budget & profit share.
+Another point is price determination, which mainly consists of R&D cost, overall manufacturing expenses, marketing budget, and profit share.